Pratiksha12051999/PLTW_Chatbot/docs/deploymentGuide.md

    - Temporary password: a secure password
 5. Click **"Create user"**

-The user will reset their password on first login.
+Once the admin user is created, setup a permanent password for the admin to login

-### 3. Set Admin Password (Optional)
+### 3. Set Admin Password

 To set a permanent password directly: